shixiongyu/CASAS_Dissertation_Code/REPRODUCE.md

 # Reproducing the dissertation results

-These instructions regenerate the three activity-only event logs and the three held-out comparisons reported in the dissertation.
+These instructions regenerate the three activity-only event logs and the held-out evaluation results for the three methods reported in the dissertation.

 ## 1. Download the data

-Download the two archives identified in `DATA_SOURCE.md`.
+Download the two archives identified in `DATA_SOURCE.md` and extract both archives into the repository root.
+Each archive already contains its corresponding top-level data folder.

-- Extract exactly 120 no-error CSV files to `adl_noerror/`.
+- Confirm that `adl_noerror/` contains exactly 120 no-error CSV files.
-- Extract exactly 100 scripted-error CSV files to `adl_error/`.
+- Confirm that `adl_error/` contains exactly 100 scripted-error CSV files.
 - Do not rename or edit the CSV files.
 - Do not place ZIP files in the data folders.